stayallive/wp-sentry/readme.txt

 **Note:** Do not set this constant to disable the Browser (JavaScript) tracker.

-_You can find more information and the full documentation: [here](https://github.com/stayallive/wp-sentry/tree/v6.26.0#configuration).
+_You can find more information and the full documentation: [here](https://github.com/stayallive/wp-sentry/tree/v6.27.0#configuration).
 The above are the basics._

 == Changelog ==
+= 6.27.0 =

+* Update Sentry Browser to version 7.74.0

 = 6.26.0 =

 * Update Sentry Browser to version 7.73.0